singerdmx/flutter-quill/doc/custom_toolbar.md

 )
 ```

-if you want more customized toolbar feel free to create your own and use the `controller` to interact with the editor. checkout the `QuillToolbar` and the buttons inside it to see an example of how that will works
+if you want a more customized toolbar feel free to create your own and use the `controller` to interact with the editor. checkout the `QuillToolbar` and the buttons inside it to see an example of how that will work